-How do I make sure I’m getting the health benefits of wine?
+How do I make sure I’m getting all the health benefits of red wine?

 As with any food, a lot depends on from where it came, how it’s processed, and what other ingredients it contains.
-Wine is no different.
+Red wine is no different.

 “If you were to have a glass of wine with dinner, you may want to consider a glass of red,” said Chrisandra Shufelt, MD, assistant director of the Women’s Heart Center at the Cedars-Sinai Heart Institute.

-If you’ve seen articles damning wine for its heavy metal content, here’s the deal.
+If you’ve seen articles damning red wine for its heavy metal content, here’s the deal.